NemanjaCyber/Make-It-Cozy/README.md

 # Make-It-Cozy
-Make It Cozy - an online plant, lamp and a pot store, using .NET 7
+Make It Cozy - an online store, using .NET 7